View Carl Stillwaggon's Obituary on RecordOnline.com and share memories

 The son of the late David A. and Mabel (Krum) Stillwaggon, Carl was born September 14, 1930 in Newburgh.

-Visitation will take place from 4 to 7 pm, Friday, August 2, 2019 at Gardnertown United Methodist Church, 1191 Union Ave, Town of Newburgh.
-Cremation will take place at Cedar Hill Cemetery.
+Visitation was held, Friday, August 2, 2019 at Gardnertown United Methodist Church, 1191 Union Ave, Town of Newburgh.
+Cremation took place at Cedar Hill Cemetery.

-Interment of cremains with firematic honors will take place at 11 am, Wednesday, August 7th at Wallkill Valley Cemetery, Route 52, Walden, NY to which family and friends are invited.
+Funeral procession will form 10 a.m., Wednesday, August 7th at the Cronomer Valley Fire Department.
+Interment of cremains with firematic honors will take place at 11 a.m., Wednesday, August 7th at Wallkill Valley Cemetery, Route 52, Walden, NY to which family and friends are invited.

-The Family would like to thank Carl's aide, Yvonne and Hospice of Orange County for their kindness & respectful care during this time.
+The Family would like to thank Carl's aide, Yvonne and Hospice of Orange County for their kindness and respectful care during this time.

 In lieu of flowers, please make donations in Carl's memory to Gardnertown United Methodist Church, 1191 Union Ave., Newburgh, NY 12550 or to Cronomer Valley Fire Department, 296 North Plank Rd., Newburgh, NY 12550.